The Geometry behind the Glass Transition and Frictional Jamming in Systems of Two-Dimensional Hard Disks: Crystallinity and Pressure

-For sufficiently low values of $R$,~\textit{i.e.}, values of the size ratio below $R \approx 0.87$, I was unable to detect a loop structure.
-However, my data was still of sufficient quality to establish a minimum slope.
-That is, as the loop vanishes, there is an inflection point, suggestive of a critical point, see Fig.~\ref{fig:press}b.
 Lowering $R$ further (up to $R \approx 0.82$), I still observe a change in slope, see Fig.~\ref{fig:press}c, for which I can determine the value of $v$ (or equivalently $\phi$) where the slope attains a local minimum.
 Figure~\ref{fig:press}d shows the coexistence points and local minima obtained using the pressure curves on top of the state diagram from Fig.~\ref{fig:diagram}.
 I observe that for $R$ close enough to $1$ the top coexistence curve matches the pseudo-polygon curve $n_{\bar{q}} = 5.5$ quite well.
+The agreement is less convincing for lower $R$, but this is an additional piece of information rather than the main goal of the study.
+Given the intrinsic difference in ensemble, no attempt was made to improve the quality of the data.

-I also compared my coexistence data to that reported in the literature~\cite{huerta2012towards}, which was obtained using a standard Monte Carlo simulation technique based on the Metropolis algorithm.
+Lastly, I compared my coexistence data to that reported in the literature~\cite{huerta2012towards}, which was obtained using a standard Monte Carlo simulation technique based on the Metropolis algorithm.
 The number of particles considered in this study is smaller (400), yet I observe an acceptable agreement between their results and mine for $R \approx 1$.
-For lower $R$, I do not pick upon coexistence, presumably because there is a difference in the level of equilibration.
-Note that obtaining coexistence was not the aim of this study nor is it easy to compare Monte Carlo and EDMD directly.
+For lower $R$, I do not pick upon coexistence, presumably because there is a difference in the way the studies are set up.